chunchentu/CEM/README.md

 ![Results_PN_delta](/Results/PN_ID340_Gamma_100.0/Delta_id340_kappa20.0_Orig3_Adv5_Delta8.png)
 ![Results_PN_adv](/Results/PN_ID340_Gamma_100.0/Adv_id340_kappa20.0_Orig3_Adv5_Delta8.png)

 From left to right: the original image, the pertinent negative component and the image composed of the original image and PN.
-Image 340 is classified as 3 because the PN is missing.
 If we add PN to Image 340, it would be classified as 5.

 The arugment `kappa` and `gamma` are tuning parameters for the optimization setup.
 For more details, please refer to the paper.